marcoaaz/AcevedoEtAl._2024b_autoencoder/README.md

 File management is done manually and the scripts do not have a Graphical User Interface.
 We expect interested users to fork our code into other software that is already adapted to perform petrological analysis (e.g., [XMapTools](https://github.com/xmaptools)).
 Also, we expect to increase the support for more file formats from different micro-analytical instruments.

-Particularly after the last update, I expect continue making improvements in performance and parallelising the approach.
+Particularly after the last update, I expect to continue making improvements in performance and parallelising the approach.

-Plase, feel free to contact us if there still are issues after running the code with your own data.
+Please, feel free to contact us if there still are issues after running the code with your own data and getting familiar with the workflow.

-Thank you very much.
+Thanks.
 Cordially,
 Marco AAZ.